microsoft/chat-copilot/plugins/OBO/README.md

-﻿# On Bhhalf Of OAuth Flow Graph API plugin
+﻿# API Connector plugin with On-Behhalf-Of Flow for Graph API plugin

 > **IMPORTANT:** This sample is for educational purposes only and is not recommended for production deployments.